-We thank Caroline Lytton & Anupama Sen (Smith School); Grace Wright (School of Geography); Prof. Tom Hale, Ali Sheridan, Dr Yixian Sun and Camila Fernández Silva (Race to Zero) for comments on previous drafts; and Liliana Resende and the Smith School Comms Team for support with design and strategic communication.
+We thank the Advancing Capacity for Climate and Social Science (ACCESS) research programme for providing the funding for this research; Shana Gallagher (BSI) for her collaboration as partner throughout the research project; Caroline Lytton, Dr Anupama Sen, Kaya Axelsson (Smith School), Grace Wright (School of Geography), Prof. Tom Hale, Ali Sheridan, Dr Yixian Sun and Camila Fernández Silva (Race to Zero) for their comments on previous drafts; and Liliana Resende for support with the graphic design, and the Smith School Comms Team for support and strategic communication.